 We experienced our first spring-like day this weekend — birds singing, sun shining, daffodils in full bloom, windows open.
 Ahhh.

 All day I was bursting with ideas and creativity.
 For most of us, our employers, clients, or the accumulating bills insist that we keep making our to-do lists and checking off items right on through the darkest, coldest months.
 In many of my former workplaces, summer and winter were interchangeable.
 Not once did a manager suggest we adjust our work to be more in sync with our natural seasonal inclinations.

 But these first spring days have a way of showing us how stubbornly linked our minds and moods remain with the seasons.

-But every spring I realize how hard I’ve pushed myself to keep running, biking, producing and working at full capacity right through the winter elements.
+But every spring I realize how hard I’ve pushed myself to keep exercising, producing, and working at full capacity right through the winter elements.
 I suspect winter colds and influenza may be nature’s way of saying, “Enough.
 Rest already,” since many of us are bad at heeding the weather’s hints.

 It’s noteworthy that until relatively recently, many cultures observed the new year in March.
 These early spring days, with their “delicious radiance” do seem a perfect time for making resolutions, for birthing books into the world, and perhaps for opening new businesses and starting ventures.
 What might the rest of our work lives look like if could take our natural seasonal inclinations into account?

 Do you adjust your work with the seasons?
 Could you?
 I’d love to hear about it in the comments.